openSUSE/quiz/README.md

 ## Key goals

-[] **Knowledge challenge**m ode where ve value individuals knowledge about the project and we pick the ultimate winner based on stats.
+[x] **Knowledge challenge**m ode where ve value individuals knowledge about the project and we pick the ultimate winner based on stats.

-[] **Getting familiar with openSUSE** mode, where we keep track of attendees and provide a mini interactive (press enter) lottery at the end.
+[x] **Getting familiar with openSUSE** mode, where we keep track of attendees and provide a mini interactive (press enter) lottery at the end.
 So everybody can win some prices.

+## Screenshot

 ![quiz](https://github.com/user-attachments/assets/8d945102-d7b0-4f0e-88b9-c6541dadfec7)